DanielMoscoso/100day_challenge/Readme.txt

 			 not about running the code in an IDE or Console...
 But about where you run the code.
 If you open the Day_11 directory as a project, then everything will run smoothly.
-12.Twelfth day of the 100day challenge:
+12.-Twelfth day of the 100day challenge:
 ===============================================================================
 ===============================================================================
+13.-Thirteenth day of the 100day challenge: